Anyone know anything about the accident or fire at Grand Army Plaza tonight?

 If there becomes lots of conflict, you'll hear about it.

-While you wait, you'll hear about all of the regular NYC emergencies: heart attacks, pedestrian accidents, EDPs, etc.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+While you wait, you'll hear about all of the regular NYC emergencies: heart attacks, pedestrian accidents, EDPs, etc.The change on Nostrand will make the one on Franklin look minor

 Tonight might not end up as badly as I feared:

 The NYC council man is going to lead the group from e55 and church to synder.
 Make right on synder to e52 to drop off flowers.

 Church Avenue & East 55th Street

 67 sgt advises he has approx 50-60 protesters who are orderly at this time.
 There is another group of approx 20 protestors on e55 & synder heading to this presently-orderly location.
 The councilman who is assisting is reported to be Charles Barron.

 Church Avenue & East 52nd Street